Enter the Kids Yoga Starter Kit giveaway below.

 My daughter loves Kira Willey’s Dance for the Sun CD.
 The first song on the CD, “Dance for the Sun,” takes you through a sun salute, which is a great way to start your day.
 It is a fabulous CD to play during the holiday season to get your family and friends moving, singing, and laughing together.
 Kira has a gentle, sweet, and soothing voice.
 The songs are great as both background music and active participation.
 It’s a rare treat to find a CD that the whole family can enjoy.
 Her folk-pop music is fun, catchy, uplifting, and captivating.

 I love my red Jade Harmony yoga mat, and the company just released yoga mats for kids.
 My daughter started with a The Little Yoga Mat when she was younger, and recently, I bought her a regular-size yoga mat at a local sports store.
 A yoga mat is a great way to signal “special yoga time” and offers their own space to practice their yoga.
 A yoga mat can also be transformed into a magic carpet, canoe, or surfboard for your imaginary yoga journeys.

 Yoga Cards, by Kids Yoga Stories

-We currently offer three different packs of cards.
+We currently offer four different packs of yoga cards.
 Two of the yoga card packs match our yoga books (Good Night, Animal World and Sophia’s Jungle Adventure).
-Our newest Yoga Poses for Kids Cards are a perfect way to introduce twenty-five of the most common yoga poses for kids.
-Each yoga pose has a matching keyword (sorted into five thematic categories) making it easy to create games and create meaningful connections to your child’s life.
+Our most popular Yoga Poses for Kids Cards (Deck One) and Most Yoga Poses for Kids Cards (Deck Two) are a perfect way to introduce twenty-five of the most common yoga poses for kids.
+Each yoga pose has a matching keyword (sorted into thematic categories) making it easy to create games and create meaningful connections to your child’s life.
 I’ve found that yoga cards encourage my daughter to engage in creative and independent play.

 5. Yoga Books for Kids